 GLOBAL MARKETS-Global shares waver on coronavirus fears

-Global stocks faltered on Wednesday, losing momentum after a five-day rally, as an increase in new coronavirus cases in some parts of the world undermined prospects for a quick economic recovery.
-Oil prices fell on oversupply fears.
-Frankfurt, Paris and London all opened lower in early trading as investors shifted to wait-and- see mode before upcoming earnings and clung to the perceived safety of the U.S. dollar.
+Global stocks faltered on Wednesday as an increase in new coronavirus cases in some parts of the world undermined prospects for a quick economic recovery.
+Frankfurt, Paris and London all opened lower as investors shifted to wait-and-see mode before upcoming earnings and clung to the perceived safety of the U.S. dollar.

-The dollar held its ground as investors struggled to make a call on risk sentiment.
-Swift economic recovery hopes and fears of a resurgent pandemic blurred the overall picture.
-Against the euro, the dollar was quoted at $1.1278, also holding to a 0.3% gain from the previous session.
+The pan-European STOXX 600 fell 0.4%.
+London-listed HSBC shed 4% after Bloomberg reported that U.S. President Donald Trump's top advisers weighed proposals to undermine the Hong Kong currency's peg to the U.S. dollar.
+The proposal could possibly limit the ability of Hong Kong banks to buy dollars.

+Yields for Italian bonds, which have been the biggest beneficiary of the EU recovery fund proposals, were steady.
+The dollar dipped slightly as investors weighed hopes for a quick economic recovery against anxiety about a resurgent pandemic, blurring the overall picture.

-Sterling traded at $1.2549, near three-week highs, before British finance minister Rishi Sunak announced his next moves to prevent a wave of job cuts from damaging an already weakened economy.
-In commodities, gold remained near an eight-and-a-half-year high as investors preferred safe-haven assets.
-Spot gold was 0.1% stronger at 1,795.1 per ounce.
+The euro strengthened a modest 0.12% to $1.2870 while a recent fall in selling positions against the greenback provided room for possible further drops.
+Sterling traded at $1.2545, near three-week highs, before British finance minister Rishi Sunak announced his next moves to prevent a wave of job cuts from damaging an already weakened economy.

 ALSO READ